c-hydro/fp-hyde/README.rst

 Potential Users
 ***************
-The FloodPROOFS Modelling System has been released to enable different applications (for example local/regional scenario assessment) and further development by external users.
+The Flood-PROOFS Modelling System has been released to enable different applications (for example local/regional scenario assessment) and further development by external users.

 Potential users are anticipated to predominately be interested in the ability to run the system with local data (including scenario modelling) and to modify the system with new capabilities.
 The potential collaborators have expressed a range of potential goals for their use of the modelling system, including performing comparisons with existing models, tailoring the hydrological performance to specific land uses and cropping types.